cloveday098/Prog_Team_Website/README.md

 4. [__Student Profiler__][Optional]: Implements a profile for each member, including name, class rank, profile picture, and problems solved.
 If a login feature is implemented, students should be able to view their statistics and submit requests to receive credit for solved problems.
 The advisor's account should have similar capabilities but be able to log solve problems, remove students, and serve as an administrator.

 ## Home
-1. [__Header__]: Contains either a navbar or series of buttons that lead to the remaining pages, consisting of but not limited to the _About_, _Major_, _Contact_, and Maryville College Home pages.
+1. [__Header__]: Contains either a navbar or series of buttons that lead to the remaining pages, consisting of but not limited to the _About_, _Major_, _Contact_, _Problems_, and Maryville College Home pages.
 A custom logo will also reside at the top of this page.
 2. [__Calendar__]: A feature that allows viewers to view upcoming events, events marked distinctly from the other dates.
 3. [__Socials__]: Include links to email and the Facebook page.